Speed

 Sustained load

-Processed over 8 hours with 0 proof gaps.
+Processed over 8 hours with all memory stability criteria passed.

 What this does not claim